How do I change that color?

 Method 2: Create a Fill Layer

-Another way to change the color of a layer is to work with a fill layer.
+Another way to change the layer color in Photoshop is to work with a fill layer.
 It creates a different look so you can play around with which method works for your project.

 Step 1: Create a Solid Color Adjustment Layer

 Click on the half-filled circle adjustment icon at the bottom of the Layers panel.
 This time, choose Solid Color.

 Choose the color you want for the fill layer from the color picker panel that appears.
 Click OK when you’re happy with your selection.

 Step 2: Change the Blend Mode